adagrad/findb/README.md

 GitHub actions the database will be growing on a regular basis with a rather low frequency like every month.
 This means only new data will be added.
 Events like a company changing its industry or website or whatever will not be tracked.
 Such events could be fixed with manual pull requests.
 Alternatively a full reset and start from scratch could be initiated.
-However, such a process would take several days and can not be done with GitHub actions.
+However, such a process would take several days and most likely can't be done via GitHub actions.

 ## ETL